We treat more than you think.

 We offer a range of services designed to suit your needs

-Leave your details below and one of our team will be in touch to help you book your initial full appraisal or book a FREE no obligation 20 minute consultation to discuss your problem and to find out if we can help.
+Leave your details below and one of our team will be in touch to help you arrange your initial full appraisal or book a FREE no obligation 20 minute phone consultation to discuss your problem and to find out if we can help.

 Teresa pointed me in the right direction to finally get a diagnosis from my GP.
 I had undiagnosed fibromyalgia for 26 years, sometimes walked with a stick and lived on painkillers.
 On my first visit, many years ago, Teresa set me on the path to recovery by explaining that although I had pain, my joints...Fiona Murphy

 I’ve been unfortunate to have been in a couple of car accidents which have caused neck problems.
 I had treatment each time, but have been left with a legacy of ongoing stiffness and constriction.
 I came to see Teresa for upper back pain a few years ago.
 As a larger woman, with a bust to...Ann, Kilbarchan